 - ongoing assessments.

-The initial child protection case conference must take place within 21 days of the concern about the child being referred to the police or children's services.
+The initial child protection case conference (CPCC) must take place within 21 days of the concern about the child being referred to the police or children's social work.

 If professionals at the initial case conference decide a child is at risk of significant harm they will add them to the child protection register, and draw up a child protection plan.